Join The Safety Net

 What is Malaria?

 Malaria is transmitted to people through the bites of Anopheles mosquitoes, which primarily bite at night and carry the life-threatening disease caused by the blood parasite Plasmodium.
-In 2020, there were 241 million new cases of malaria worldwide and 627,000 deaths, 77% of which were children under five.
+In 2022, there were 249 million cases of malaria worldwide and 608,000 deaths, 78% of which were children under five.
 Nearly half of the world’s population is at risk of malaria.
 Most malaria cases and deaths occur in sub-Saharan Africa.
-However, South-East Asia, Latin America and the Middle East are also at risk.
+However, Southeast Asia, Latin America and the Middle East are also at risk.

 The Global Malaria Map